fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 |----------|--------------|
 | object   | no           |

-Maximum amount of resources this application needs.
+Minimum amount of resources this application needs.

 #### memory